SidRoberts/centum/docs/components/access/setting-rules.md

 $user->delete();
 ```

+## Enforcing Permissions

+For convenience, use `verify()`.
-Even simpler, you can use `verify()` which will throw an [`AccessDeniedException`](https://github.com/SidRoberts/centum/blob/development/src/Access/Exception/AccessDeniedException.php) if the user is not allowed to do a certain action.
+This method will throw an [`AccessDeniedException`](https://github.com/SidRoberts/centum/blob/development/src/Access/Exception/AccessDeniedException.php) if the user is not allowed:

 ```php
 $userType = "moderator";